Recognising Early Pregnancy Symptoms: From First Month Signs to Common Issues

 When to Consult Your Healthcare Provider

-Most of the time, the aforementioned physical discomforts and changes are completely normal, but there are some signs you should not ignore, including severe headaches, changes in eyesight, or sudden swelling (edema).
+Most of the time, the aforementioned physical discomforts and changes are completely normal, but there are some signs you should not ignore, including severe headaches, changes in eyesight, or sudden swelling (oedema).
 If you notice anything that just doesn’t seem right, consult your healthcare provider.

-See our Pregnancy Calendar for a more detailed description of everything that happens during each week, month, and trimester.
+See our Pregnancy Calendar for a more detailed description of everything that happens during each week, month and trimester.